The heat is on -- big time.

 Monday's mid-afternoon high of 87 at the Pittsfield Airport was one degree shy of the record, 88, set in 1979.

 Under the dome of a westward-expanding hot-air pump known as the Bermuda High, the prolonged heat spell has been persistent, with few breaks.
-Since June 21, temperatures have been substantially above normal every day, as recorded at Pittsfield Municipal Airport.
-Normal high at this time of year is 79, with an overnight low of 56.

 By Saturday, after a round of potentially severe thunderstorms, relief will be noticeable with temperatures returning to seasonable highs in the upper 70s to low 80s for the rest of the weekend into early next week.